dfinity/portal/docs/developer-docs/functionality/bitcoin/t-ecdsa.md

 For both the current Chromium deployment with a test key and the future GA release with a production key, requests to the threshold ECDSA API are always XNet requests because the ECDSA-enabled subnets do not host user\'s canisters, thus some seconds of extra latency is incurred due to Xnet communications from the calling canister\'s subnet to the threshold-ECDSA-enabled subnet holding the respective key.

 Support for further elliptic curves and additional corresponding master keys may be added in the future.
-The curve \`secp256r1\` is interesting for supporting use cases such as decentralized certification authorities (CAs) and is the premier candidate group to be added to facilitate use cases like the mentionedone.
+The curve \`secp256r1\` is interesting for supporting use cases such as decentralized certification authorities (CAs) and is the premier candidate group to be added to facilitate use cases like the mentioned one.

 ## API

 We next give an overview of the API for threshold ECDSA.
-For a detailed specification, the reader is referred to the corresponding part of the [[Internet Computer Interface Specification]{.underline}](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-ecdsa_public_key).
+For a detailed specification, the reader is referred to the corresponding part of the [Internet Computer Interface Specification](../../../references/ic-interface-spec.md#ic-ecdsa_public_key).
 The API comprises two methods, \`ecdsa_public_key\` for retrieving threshold ECDSA public keys, and \`create_ecdsa_signature\` for requesting threshold ECDSA signatures to be computed from the subnet holding the secret-shared private threshold ECDSA key.

 Each API call refers to a threshold ECDSA master key by virtue of a 2-part identifier comprising a curve and a key id as outlined above.
 Derivation paths are used to refer to keys below a canister\'s root key in the key derivation hierarchy.
 The key derivation from the master key to the canister root key is implicit in the API.